 If you use WIN’s products or services, further information may also be provided in your contract with us.
 If you are an employee, worker or contractor of WIN, the information about how we handle your personal information is available in the WIN Handbook.
-With respect to employees based in Europe, we are committed to cooperating with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
 We do not collect social security or equivalent national tax ID numbers, except for employment purposes.
 If you are a prospective employee or job applicant of WIN, we will provide you with information about how we handle your personal information for recruitment purposes.
 This will be provided to you if you commence any of our recruitment initiatives.

 1. Collection and Use of Personal Information

 Personal information is data relating to a person that can be used to help uniquely identify them, either directly or indirectly.
 You may be asked to provide personal information when in contact with WIN.
 If you do not provide us with certain requested personal information we may not be able to provide you with some or all of WIN’s products and services.